Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 The [MAPC2MAPC64 map converter](http://mapc2mapc64.software.informer.com/5.1/ "MAPC2MAC64 map converter") is designed as a converter between various raster map formats.

+**Remark about the QMS Windows version:** Many applications handling geodata use the `GDAL` package.
+Thus, it may happen that several different versions of this package can be found on the computer with different support for raster map formats.
+In order to avoid version conflicts QMS works exclusively with the `GDAL` version in its installation directory.
+Thus, a change of the `GDAL` related environment variables doesn't result in a change of the `GDAL`version used by QMS.

 ## How to use Russian military and similar raster maps with QMapShack?